Non-semisimple link and manifold invariants for symplectic fermions: Link invariants from tensor ideals and modified traces

+with $P_X$ projective, such that every epimorphism $P \to X$ with $P$ projective factors epimorphically through $p_X$.
+We note that we do not require the existence of projective covers in $\cat$.
+However, if $\tensUnit$ does have a projective cover $P_\tensUnit$, and if the socle (the largest semisimple subobject) of $P_\tensUnit$ is also $\tensUnit$, then $\cat$ is called \textit{unimodular}.

-\item is rigid, i.e.\ each object has a left and a right dual with corresponding evaluation and coevaluation morphisms, see below. \end{itemize} A \emph{fusion category} is a semisimple finite tensor category.
-Without loss of generality, we will assume monoidal categories to be strictly unital and associative.\footnote{ The strictness assumption is made only in Sections~\ref{sec:link_invariants_from_ideals} and \ref{sec:invariants_of_manifolds}.
+A tensor category with finitely many isomorphism classes of simple objects and where every object has a projective cover is called a \emph{finite tensor category}.
+A \emph{fusion category} is a semisimple finite tensor category.
+Without loss of generality, we will assume monoidal categories to be strictly unital and associative.\footnote{ The strictness assumption is made only in Sections~\ref{sec:link_invariants_from_ideals} and \ref{sec:invariants_of_manifolds} for simplicity of exposition.
 In the technical example computations in Sections \ref{sec:qHopf}--\ref{sec:lens_space_symp_ferm} we work with quasi-Hopf algebras, and their representation categories are non-strict.}